Bellingham Climate Action Efforts

 Cascade believes it takes all of us working together to lower our carbon impacts.
 Our company is actively seeking opportunities to support biogas efforts in the Bellingham community, and to work toward the expanded growth of our energy efficiency efforts.

 Since 2010, Cascade has based its Energy Efficiency Department in Bellingham.
 We appreciate being rooted in a community committed to environmental innovation.
-In May 2018 the Bellingham City Council passed a resolution to create the Climate Action Plan Task Force (CATF) to develop recommendations to achieve accelerated 100% renewable energy targets, considering financial, technological and societal challenges resulting from such a transition.
+In May 2018 the Bellingham City Council passed a resolution to create the Climate Task Force (CTF) to develop recommendations to achieve accelerated 100% renewable energy targets, considering financial, technological and societal challenges resulting from such a transition.

-The CATF recommendations are broad and have enormous potential cost implications for the community.
-CATF’s complete report can be found on the city’s website.
+The CTF recommendations are broad and have enormous potential cost implications for the community.
+CTF’s complete report can be found on the city’s website.

 The challenges associated with climate change impact us all.
 Cascade understands the importance of working with the communities we serve to maximize conservation opportunities and to seek low carbon pathways with the delivery of natural gas.
 We will continue to do all we can to lower our carbon footprint while continuing to deliver reliable, affordable energy to the Bellingham community.